Neil Hensley

 I have always loved flowers.

 One of my first childhood memories was shopping for Easter flowers with my Aunt Amanda.
-She tasked me with choosing the pansies and encouraged me to select those with the prettiest “faces”.
-To this day, I still look forward each March to starting the planting season with these pretty faced harbingers of Spring.
+She tasked me with choosing the pansies for her garden urn and encouraged me to select those with the prettiest “faces”.
+To this day, I still look forward each March to starting the planting season with these cheery harbingers of Spring.
 My parents, who were avid gardeners, also encouraged my horticultural passion.
-While they spent most of their time tending an enormous vegetable garden, my father carved out a small section of the space for me to plant flowers.
+While they spent most of their time tending an enormous vegetable garden, my father carved out a small patch for me to plant flowers and thus began a lifelong passion.

 My passion continued into adulthood.